YINI-lang/YINI-spec/YINI-Specification.md

 invalid2 = 8080 + " is port"  // Invalid: concatenation must begin with a string literal.
 invalid3 = 1 + 2 + "3"        // Invalid: concatenation must begin with a string literal.
 ```

+**Rationale:** Requiring concatenation to begin with a string literal avoids ambiguity between numeric-looking expressions and string concatenation.
+For example, `1 + 2 + "3"` could otherwise be misread as either `"123"` or `"33"`.
+YINI rejects such expressions instead, because `+` is not a numeric addition operator.

 #### Multi-line Concatenation